iambhagat92/calcuforme/SHARE_FEATURES_TEMPLATE.md

 # Share/Save/Export Features Implementation Guide

-This document provides templates and instructions for adding social share, save, and export features to all CalcuForMe calculators.
+This document provides templates and instructions for adding social share, save, and export features to all Calculate For Me calculators.

 ## ✅ Already Implemented
 - **BMI Calculator** - Full functionality